 According to government standards, any product labeled ‘sherbet’ or ‘fruit sherbet’ must contain milk and is, therefore, not pareve.
 Water ices may be pareve or dairy, which will be reflected in the OU designation.

 Margarine contains oils and glycerides and requires rabbinic certification.
-Margarine may contain up to 12% dairy ingredients, and some margarines are OU Dairy while others are pareve.
+Additionally, margarine may contain up to 12% dairy ingredients, and therefore some margarines are OU Dairy while others are pareve.

 D, Non Dairy Creamers: